 Records: Both the law and the standards of my profession require that I keep a record of services I provide to you.
 Except in the unusual circumstance that I might conclude that disclosure could reasonably cause danger to the life or safety of you or another person, or violate another’s confidentiality, you have a right to see that record, if you request to do so in writing.
 Because these are professional records, they can be misinterpreted and/or be upsetting.
 If you should wish to see your records, it is best for us to review them together so that we can discuss what they contain.
 You will be charged for any preparation time or copying fees, which are required to comply with an information request, and I may withhold your record until the fees are paid.
 HIPAA provides you with specific rights regarding your clinical records.
 You should review the accompanying Policies and Practices document in which these are described in detail.

-Assignment, Release and Financial Agreement: Your signature below indicates that you have read, understand, and agree to these policies, and that you accept responsibility for payment of fees in accordance with the terms and conditions described.
-You also agree to grant Gwynn Raimondi, MA, LMFTA permission to perform a psychological evaluation of you or your child, if he/she is the patient, and to employ such established psychotherapeutic treatments as may be deemed professionally necessary to address your specific concerns.
+Assignment, Release and Financial Agreement: Your signature for individual client and your initial payment for any of my online group programs indicates that you have read, understand, and agree to these policies, and that you accept responsibility for payment of fees in accordance with the terms and conditions described.
+You also agree to grant Gwynn Raimondi, MA, LMFTA permission to perform an evaluation of you or your child, if he/she is the client, and to employ such established trauma processing treatments as may be deemed professionally necessary to address your specific concerns.
 Your signature also acknowledges receipt of the HIPAA rules: Notice of Policies and Practices to Protect the Privacy of Health Care Information.
 This authorization constitutes informed consent without exception.